Skip to main content

 Context settings

-1. Make user-selected settings, e.g. for "Data normalization" and "Metabolism indicators".
+1. To loaded results apply user-selected settings, e.g. for "Data normalization" or "Metabolism indicators".

 3. Define a name for this "context setting", in this example "Quant 500 XL export".